Cineflux

 Characteristics

-From user interviews I was able to define two archetypal personas, each with challenges, frustrations and goals.
-These are their goals:
+Based on my research, I was able to define two archetypal personas, each with challenges, frustrations and goals.

 Hoss, the film buff